dnschneid/crouton/README.md

   3. Wait patiently and answer the prompts like a good person.
   4. Done!
 You can jump straight to your Xfce session by running `sudo enter-chroot startxfce4` or, as a special shortcut, `sudo startxfce4`
-  5. On x86/amd64, switch between Chromium OS and your chroot using Ctrl+Alt+Back and the sequence Ctrl+Alt+Forward followed by Ctrl+Alt+Refresh.
-On ARM platforms (or if you've explicitly selected the xephyr target on non-ARM), use Ctrl+Alt+Shift+Back or Ctrl+Alt+Shift+Forward to cycle through the chroots.
+  5. Cycle through Chromium OS and your running graphical chroots using Ctrl+Alt+Shift+Back and Ctrl+Alt+Shift+Forward.
   6. Exit the chroot by logging out of Xfce.

 ### With encryption!